sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ### User Agent

-To specify a custom `User-Agent` request header to be sent when connecting to a server, use the `"userAgent"` property of the `"windows"` top-level key:
+To specify a custom `User-Agent` request header to be sent when connecting to a server, use the `"userAgent"` property:

 ```json
 {